Jump links:

 What happens during the Nominations Committee report?

-The Nominations Committee report includes the nominations for certain key leadership positions on the CMA Board, CMA committees and as president-elect.
-It is an opportunity for delegates to vote to ratify candidates for these leadership positions.
+The Nominations Committee report includes the nominations for certain key leadership positions on the CMA Board of Directors and committees as well as president-elect.
+It is an opportunity for delegates to vote to approve nominees for these leadership positions.

-Some delegates are appointed by virtue of their position (e.g., the chair and members of the CMA Board of Directors, the speaker and deputy speaker, the president of each division, and some past officers).
-Provincial/territorial and affiliate society delegates are members appointed by their respective provincial/territorial medical association or affiliate society to vote in CMA elections.
+Some delegates are appointed by virtue of their position (e.g., the chair and members of the CMA Board of Directors, the AGM chair and vice-chair, the president of each division, and some past officers).
+Provincial/territorial and affiliate society delegates are members appointed by their respective provincial/territorial medical association or affiliate society to vote during the Nominations Committee report.
 See section 10.2.1 of the bylaws for a complete list.

 What’s the difference between ratification of a nomination and election?

-The Nominations Committee is elected by the delegates.
-Its composition is set out in the by-laws, as established by the members of the CMA.
-The Nominations Committee has the mandate to recruit and secure strong balanced leadership for the CMA.
-It has a robust vetting and interview process and bring nominations to the delegates at the AGM.
 When nominations from the floor are not in order and a single nominee has been presented by the Nominations Committee, delegates approve the nomination through a vote called “ratification.”
-An election is held if there’s more than one candidate for a particular position.
+An election is held if there’s more than one nominee for a particular position.